Aristotle's wheel paradox: In the 20th century

 The author of Mathematical Fallacies and Paradoxes uses a dime glued to a half-dollar (representing smaller and larger circles, respectively) with their centers aligned and both fixed to an axle, as a model for the paradox.
 He writes:

 This is the solution, then, or the key to it.
 Although you are careful not to let the half-dollar slip on the tabletop, the “point” tracing the line segment at the foot of the dime is both rotating and slipping all the time.
 It is slipping with respect to the tabletop.
 Since the dime does not touch the table top, you do not notice the slipping.
 If you can roll the half-dollar along the table and at the same time roll the dime (or better yet the axle) along a block of wood, you can actually observe the slipping.
 If you have ever parked too close to the curb, you have noticed the screech made by your hubcap as it slips (and rolls) on the curb while your tire merely rolls on the pavement.
 The smaller the small circle relative to the large circle, the more the small one slips.
 Of course the center of the two circles does not rotate at all, so it slides the whole way.

-Alternatively, one can reject the assumption that the smaller circle is independent of the larger circle.
-Imagine a tire as the larger circle, and imagine the smaller circle as the interior circumference of the tire and not as the rim.
-The movement of the inner circle is dependent on the larger circle.
-Thus its movement from any point to another can be calculated by using an inverse of their ratio.